Albert Ho: Resignation from civic groups and sentencing

 In September 2021, Ho resigned from his leadership positions within the Hong Kong Alliance, the China Human Rights Lawyers Concern Group, and the New School for Democracy.
 The Alliance had come under heavy attack by authorities at that time, with two national security investigations underway against it and its lead members; earlier that month, before his resignations, Ho had pleaded guilty to taking part in or inciting others to participate in the 2020 Tiananmen Massacre vigil.
 Ho said in court, to applauding spectators, that he and eleven others who pleaded guilty for the same offence were "on the right side of history".
 Ho was sentenced on 15 September 2021 to a total of 10 months in prison after having been found guilty of the participation and incitement charges relating to the 2020 vigil.
 A first bail application by Ho over a charge of subversion of state power in relation to his role in the Hong Kong Alliance was rejected on 20 July 2022, but a second one was granted on 22 August 2022.

+Arrest

+On 21 March 2023, Ho was arrested after being released on bail in August last year in order to receive treatment for lung cancer.
+The bail was granted on the condition that it would be revoked if he reportedly committed any acts that endangered national security.
+On 12 April 2024 Albert Ho received from the Hong Kong Court of Final Appeal a suspended sentence following conviction for taking part in an unauthorised procession in August 2019.
+The decision generated considerable adverse publicity for Lord Neuberger (former President of the UK Supreme Court) for his participation in the judicial panel.